All about Yarmouth

 Next, turn left onto Staplers Road, followed by another left onto Fairlee Road/A3054.
 At the first roundabout, take the fifth exit onto Medina Way/A3020 and at the second take the first exit onto A3054.
 Then just follow the A road until you arrive at Yarmouth.

-Where to park in Yarmouth
+Parking in Yarmouth

 Since it’s rather a small town, there are just two car parks in Yarmouth – River Road and Pier Square.
 However, you’ll find that some of the attractions, such as Fort Victoria, have their own free car parks.